 Many Hands project

-The project set out to evaluate the impact of a peer-to-peer mentoring on supporting student mental health from particular groups or backgrounds.
-Students eligible to participate needed to be mature, or from Black, Asian or ethnic minorities, or studying a creative subject, currently at one of the seven partner institutions.
-Students were matched to one of our specially trained team of Mentors across the seven institutions, connecting to someone who has faced similar life challenges, in a discreet and easy to access way.
+Students were matched to a specially trained team of mentors across the seven institutions, connecting to someone who has faced similar life challenges, in a discreet and easy to access way.

-Peer-to-peer mentoring is a proven effective mental health intervention, offering students in difficulty a mentor who has faced similar challenges and experiences.
-The collaborative approach also addresses the barriers to developing and accessing these services in smaller higher education providers.
+The project's collaborative approach sought to addresses the barriers to developing and accessing these services in smaller higher education providers.

 What's new